Frequently Asked Questions

 We understand that leadership journeys look different for different people.
 Although we imagine many of our applicants will be in the 25–35 year old age range, the Change Collective values age diversity.
 Therefore, we welcome all potential participants ages 18+ to apply.

-Members of the Change Collective will have access to training opportunities, leadership development, in-person community-building events, and a wide network of local and national community partners.
-All Change Collective Members must complete our six-month training and skill-building program that will include local in-person convenings and virtual meetings.
+After completing the six-month fellowship program, Members of the Change Collective will have access to training opportunities, leadership development, in-person community-building events, and a wide network of local and national community partners.
+All Change Collective Members must complete the six-month training and skill-building program that will include local in-person convenings and virtual meetings.

 The $950 fee will support the training, resources, and curriculum that are part of the Change Collective programming, as well as event costs for convenings.
 At the Change Collective, we are committed to diversity, equity and inclusion, and removing barriers to access for any local changemaker.
 All accepted Fellows have the option to pay their fee over a 6-month time frame or can apply for a full fee waiver.

-The Change Collective experience begins with a six-month leadership training program (or fellowship) that provides participants with the skills, tools, and resources needed to lead change in their communities.
+The Change Collective experience begins with a six-month leadership fellowship that provides participants with the skills, tools, and resources needed to lead change in their communities.
 The fellowship leads to your membership in the Change Collective, a multi-city Membership Network designed to build up civic engagement and strengthen communities.

 The Change Collective curriculum includes: